-All the work you make in a cross cultural setting can impact the brand experience.
-Culture is a “web of meaning” and something biologically engrained in us as human beings, and advertising is successful when it mirrors the values of the culture it’s speaking to.
-Take the (rather offensive, now) ads of the 1940s, for instance, which often played on the “failed housewife” trope.
+All the work you make in a cross-cultural setting can impact the brand experience.
+Culture is a “web of meaning” and something biologically ingrained in us as human beings, and advertising is successful when it mirrors the values of the culture it’s speaking to.
+Take the (slightly offensive, now) ads of the 1940s, for instance, which often played on the “failed housewife” trope.

-2. An image or colour that means one thing can mean something quite different elsewhere
+2. An image or colour that means one thing can mean something entirely different elsewhere

 3. Remember which tropes are universal and which aren’t

-When designing for a global audience, or for other cultures, there are only a few things that are universally recognised.
+When designing for a global audience or other cultures, there are only a few things that are universally recognised.
 According to Faulkner, these are: “symmetry; colour appreciation; appreciation of music; and experiences of happiness, joy, surprise, anger and shame.”
-Anything else can’t be relied on to be viewed as having the same meanings everywhere you go, or to everyone you’re creating designs for.
+Anything else can’t be relied on to be viewed as having the same meanings everywhere you go, or to everyone, you’re creating designs for.

 4. Good UX is designed according to the mental models of its audience

-When designing a digital user experience, bear in mind that culture has an impact on the way our minds work and the things we find intuitive (and don’t).
-Apparently when viewing an image of a scene (for instance an aquarium with fish, seaweed, and a frog), in the Western World we are more likely to identify a single images (such as a fish) as the thing we remember most about the picture.
-This is because Westerners are more focussed on “things” or “objects,” where in Eastern cultures there’s more of a holistic view of an image or place as a whole, with less focus on its individual components.
-This ties into a culture more based around community as its heart rather than individual goals – collectivist rather than individualistic.
+When designing a digital user experience, bear in mind that culture has an impact on the way our brains work and the things we find intuitive (and don’t).
+Apparently when viewing an image of a scene (for instance an aquarium with fish, seaweed, and a frog), in the Western World we are more likely to identify a single image (such as a fish) as the thing we remember most about the picture.
+This is because Westerners are more focussed on “things” or “objects,” wherein Eastern cultures there’s more of a holistic view of an image or place as a whole, with less focus on its components.
+This ties into a lifestyle more based around 'community' as its heart rather than individual goals – collectivist rather than individualistic.

-5. If in doubt, read Geert Hofsted’s Cultures and Organizations: Software of the Mind
+5. If in doubt, read Geert Hofstede's Cultures and Organizations: Software of the Mind